Cloughjordan House

 Cloughjordan House is a private residence in Cloughjordan, County Tipperary, Ireland.
 Built on the site of a tower house that was extended in the 17th and 18th centuries.
 The present house comprises a central two storey five bay section flanked by two gable fronted sections.

 Grounds

 The grounds contain the remains of a moat and extensive farm buildings from the 19th and 20th centuries.

 Records from the walled nursery garden have been transferred to the archives of the National Botanic Gardens.

 Later use

-Still privately owned and occupied the house is occasionally open to the public by prior arrangement and is the location of a cookery school, wedding venue, event destination and B & B accommodation.
-Concerts were held here during the Cloughtoberfest gypsy jazz and craft brewing festival.
+Still privately owned and occupied, the house is occasionally open to the public by prior arrangement has been used as a cookery school, wedding venue, event destination and for B & B accommodation.
+Concerts were held here during the 2015 "Cloughtoberfest" gypsy jazz and craft brewing festival.

 Protection and listing

-The property is listed on North Tipperary County Council’s record of protected structures (ref S456 & S458) The National Inventory of Architectural Heritage lists the house as being of special interest in the architectural, artistic, archaeological, historical and social categories.
+The property is listed on North Tipperary County Council’s record of protected structures (ref S456 & S458).
+The National Inventory of Architectural Heritage categorises the house as being of special interest in the architectural, artistic, archaeological, historical and social categories.